 If you are traveling to a country where access to Google services is blocked, you can set up an alternate email address.
 Once you’ve done this, your Reed email will be forwarded to your chosen email address.

-Please note that you will still not be able to access other Google services, such as Google Docs, Google Drive, or other Google Apps for Education.
+Please note that even if you can access your Reed email via fowarding, you will still not be able to access other Google services, such as Google Docs, Google Drive, or other Google Apps for Education.
 If your course requires use of these services, contact your professor as soon as possible to make alternate arrangements.

-Alternatively, users may visit https://zoom.com.cn/download to download the official Chinese version of Zoom’s software.
-This version of the application routes back to Chinese servers, so Reedies should only use it while in China and use the https://zoom.us/download version while in the United States.
+Option two: visit https://zoom.com.cn/download to download the official Chinese version of Zoom’s software.
+This version of the application routes back to Chinese servers, so Reedies should only use it while in China, and use the https://zoom.us/download version while in the United States.

-Please contact email@example.com with any issues accessing virtual teaching and learning materials.
+Please contact email@example.com with any issues accessing remote teaching and learning materials.